Loss of memory, amputation of fingers, panic attacks: how COVID-19 changed the life of recovered

 He returned home with pipes in his nose

 Recently, 73-year-old Angel Andujar cannot walk out of his bedroom into the living room without panting.
 The tubes in his nose supply oxygen to the lungs affected by COVID-19.

-Andujar spent 18 days in a hospital in New Jersey, struggling to survive after being infected with coronavirus.
-Home restoration was also difficult.
-He slept at night for only a few hours, and then woke up, gasping for air.
-He tried not to watch TV - a lot of news about the coronavirus was disturbing.
+Anduhar spent 18 days in a hospital in New Jersey struggling to survive after contracting the coronavirus.
+Rebuilding the house was also difficult.
+He slept only a few hours at night, and then woke up gasping for air.
+He tried not to watch TV - the mass of news about the coronavirus caused concern.

 Andujar, a retired therapist from Puerto Rico, is used to doing business: working on home projects, cutting grass, visiting his grandchildren.
 He does not know if he will have long-term lung damage.
 Now he likes to be surrounded by friends and family.
 When his grandson celebrated his fourth birthday, Angel watched it from the window.

 “As long as I have a daughter and grandchildren, I don’t need anything else,” he says.
 "That's enough for me."

 Her friends die from COVID-19 while she is recovering

 Two months after moving to Denver, Ravi Thurman thought her annoying cough was a residual high-altitude illness or a bad cold.
 On March 22, she entered the emergency room at the hospital, where she fell into a coma and spent 10 days on a ventilator with coronavirus-damaged lungs.